paulo-ferreira-mcif/benchmarkids/README.md

 Java CLI application to benchmark IDS, using WEKA's Java API and CSE-CIC-IDS2018 dataset.

-This is the supporting application of my MSc dissertation on benchmarking behavior-based IDS using bio-inspired algorithms.
+This is the supporting application of my MSc dissertation on "Benchmarking behavior-based IDS using bio-inspired algorithms".

 It's a very specific application, mainly aimed at automating the specific tests used on my dissertation.